theodoremoreland/OrderDashboard/README.md

 - Material UI X Charts (for charts and data grid)
 - Zod

-## How to run
+## How to run locally

-[Node](https://nodejs.org/en) is required to run the dashboard locally. [git](https://git-scm.com/) is used to download this repository in the steps below.
+**Note: [Node](https://nodejs.org/en) is required to run the dashboard locally.
+This was developed using Node version `v20.3.0`. [git](https://git-scm.com/) is used to download this repository in the steps below.
+It is assumed you are already familiar with both.**

 **It is assumed all command line commands will be executed in a UNIX based command line environment.**

-1. git clone this repository
+1. "git clone" this repository

 2. Run the following commands from the root of this project on your local machine
 ```